Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 Source: Shutterfly

 Picking a baby name can be challenging, and it often helps to see ideas to narrow down your search.
-This is where the inspiration a generator offers adds value, just like this piece did for Shutterfly.
+This is where a generator’s inspiration adds value, just like this piece did for Shutterfly.

 14. ApartmentGuide — Rent Affordability Quiz